Économusée – Artisans at Work

 Within Phase III Ursa Minor Bakehouse Ballycastle, Broughgammon Farm, Ballycastle and Hillstown Brewery, Ahoghill were selected in August 2015 to join the Network and were officially launched as an Économusée in 2017.

-With financial assistance from both Causeway Coast & Glens and Mid & East Antrim Borough Councils and Tourism NI, CCGHT were able to work with North Coast Smokehouse in Ballycastle , Hot Milk Forge in Martinstown, Audrey Kyle Art in Islandmagee and The Creamery Can in Glarryford in 2019 to develop them as the seventh, eighth, ninth and tenth Économusée in N.Ireland.
+With financial assistance from both Causeway Coast & Glens and Mid & East Antrim Borough Councils and Tourism NI, CCGHT were able to work with North Coast Smokehouse in Ballycastle , Hot Milk Forge in Martinstown, Audrey Kyle Art in Islandmagee, the Creamery Can in Glarryford in 2019, Gobbins Crafts in Islandmagee in 2021 and The Chocolate Manor in Castlerock in 2022 to develop them as the seventh, eighth, ninth, tenth, eleventh and twelfth Économusée in N.Ireland.
+Fidela Coffee Roastery in Coleraine joined the network in April 2023 bringing the total number of Économusée developed in Northern Ireland to thirteen**.

 Each Économusée artisan has their own story to share; this is illustrated with storyboards, carefully mapped throughout the workshops to capture the journey, the history, craft and skill of the artist.